dmbarbour/glas/docs/GlasDesign.md

 Load failure may occur due to missing modules, ambiguity, dependency cyles, failure by the compile program, etc. The compile program decides what to do after a load fails, e.g. fail the compile or continue with fallback.
 Cause of failure is not visible to the compile program but may implicitly be reported to the programmer.

-### Streaming Binaries
+### Data Printer

-To defer computation, or to support very large values, we can express binary outputs as programs that write binary fragments.
-The program is zero-arity (no inputs, no outputs except via writes).
-Command line tools can interpret the program to generate the binary stream.
+The command-line tool will support serialization of module system values to binary.
+A data printer is an arity 1--0 function with an effect to write binary data fragments.
+Additionally, the printer may output log messages.
+In common use, binary data is written to stdout and log messages are written to stderr.

 * **write:Binary** - addend binary data - a list of bytes - to the output stream.
 Response is unit, or fails if argument is not valid binary.
 * **log:Message** - Response is unit.
 Arbitrary output message, useful for progress reports or debugging.

-This program is not atomic outside of 'try' and 'while' clauses.
-We can begin processing our stream before it's full computed.
-Thus, the program may fail after writing a few megabytes of data.
-Exactly how this failure is reported and handled should be left to our client.
+Printers are usually not interpreted atomically at the top level.
+It's possible to write several megabytes before a program fails.
+A failure will usually be reported by exit code.
+Of course, we could write within a `try` clause whenever we want atomicity.

 ### Automated Testing

-For lightweight automatic testing, Glas systems will support a convention where modules with name `test-*` should produce a record containing `(test:Program, ...)`.
-The test program should be zero-arity (no input or output on data stack) and use a 'fork' effect for fuzzing of input.
+For lightweight automatic testing, Glas systems will support a convention where files whose names start with  `test` should produce a records containing `(test:Program, ...)`.
+The test program should be zero-arity (no input or output on data stack).
 Effects API:

 * **fork** - response is unit or failure, non-deterministically.
 * **log:Message** - Response is unit.
 Arbitrary output message to simplify debugging.

-The only input to the test program is the sequence of 'fork' outcomes.
-Fork inputs can be used to select independent sub-tests or randomize test parameters.
-Backtracking and incremental computing of tests with a similar 'fork' prefix is feasible, allowing implicit sharing of test setup overheads while maintaining logical independence.
-A good test system may heuristically explore the input space to improve coverage or statically analyze the test program to search for inputs leading to potential failure conditions.
+Test input is the implicit sequence of 'fork' choices.
+This sequence could be provided for replay.
+Forks can select sub-tests, randomize parameters, or simulate race conditions.
+Test outputs are pass/fail of the program and log messages.
+A test fails if the program fails.
+The log is intended for human observers.

-The primary output from a test is success or failure.
-If the test terminates without failing, it is considered a success even if the log includes error or warning messages.
-The log is a secondary output, intended for humans or the integrated development environment.
+A sufficiently advanced test system may use constraint solvers or heuristic methods to search for forks that improve code coverage or lead to failure.
+Ideally, tests are designed such that we can incrementally compute based on a common prefix of fork choices.

-*Aside:* Including test modules within a package system could provide a good measure of the health of the system.
+*Aside:* To maintain the health of the Glas ecosystem, shared modules should usually include tests.
+These tests should run apps in simulated environments, fuzz test functions, and perform ad-hoc static checks.
+A live programming environment could automatically run related tests as we update the program.

 ### User Applications

-Due to backtracking conditional behavior, Glas programs are a good fit for the *transaction machine* model of applications.
-Of course, it is feasible to design alternative program models as a basis for user applications.
-But transaction machines are an excellent fit for my long-term vision of live coding and reactive systems.
+With backtracking conditionals, Glas programs are a good fit transaction machines.
+Transaction machines have many benefits and are an excellent fit for my long-term vision of live coding and reactive systems.
+User apps will usually be zero-arity transactions that depend on side-effects for IO.
+The top-level loop is implicit.
 I'm developing this idea in the [Glas Apps](GlasApps.md) document.

-A Glas command-line utility should provide a lightweight interpreter or JIT for console apps that does not rely on full binary extraction.
+A Glas command-line utility might provide a method to run console applications without extracting a binary executable.

 ## Performance